 🧱 Mortar Selection: Bond Strength That Lasts

-Large-format and gauged porcelain panels require improved bond strength and non-sag performance.
-We specify mortars that meet or exceed:
+Large-format and gauged porcelain panels require improved bond strength and

 - ANSI A118.4 — Modified thin-set mortars